Why the Next Wave of Startups Will Be Community-Led

 It allows future members the opportunity to shape the outcome of your product before it is ready to launch.

 Take Clubhouse, and how it was built through community and network.
-The founders took the leverage of their network and community, targeted to the specific niche went beta launching — Founders and VCs — which helped them become the immediate talking point of the tech world.
+The founders took the leverage of their network and community, targeted the specific niche went beta launching — Founders and VCs — which helped them become the immediate talking point of the tech world.

 If your product is community-centric, then there are even VCs and investors who are willing to invest in your product such as Greg Isenberg and Lolita Taub.